 DOE has worked with the State Historic Preservation Office, Advisory Council on Historic Preservation, Tribal Nations, and individual members of the public interested in historic preservation to determine how best to document the DOE era of site history-that is, the history associated with the buildings and other areas that are part of the decontamination and decommissioning effort.
-Figure 2.3 shows a few of the artifacts that document the DOE era of site history.
 The National Historic Preservation Act review for site decontamination and decommissioning was performed as a part of the CERCLA process.
 The PORTS Virtual Museum (here) preserves photos, video, oral histories, and other information associated with operation, remediation, and decontamination and decommissioning of PORTS.
+Figure 2.3 shows some of the photographs available in the PORTS Virtual Museum.

 The records of decision for process buildings and waste disposition (see Section 3.3) list the activities selected to preserve the history associated with the PORTS site.
 Of these activities, the following have been completed: